-Planned projects are included in the Unified Transportation Plan and might not have funds allocated while programmed projects have funding available for construction and have been assigned a tentative letting date.
-The Atlanta District has nine projects that will be completed in the next two decades, with some of them scheduled for or under construction at the time of this study.
+Planned projects are included in TxDOT’s Unified Transportation Program.
+The Unified Transportation Program (UTP) is TxDOT’s 10-year plan that guides the development of transportation work across the state.
+Planned projects might not have funds allocated while programmed projects have funding available for construction and have been assigned a tentative letting date.
+TxDOT’s Atlanta District has nine projects that will be completed in the next two decades, with some of them scheduled for or under construction at the time of this study.
 The total value of investments in the vicinity of the study area is $205.6 million (as of Summer 2020).
 The location of these projects was identified in the Planned & Programmed Improvements map.

 Summary of Findings